Little owl: Taxonomy

-The little owl was formally described in 1769 by the Austrian naturalist Giovanni Antonio Scopoli under the binomial name Strix noctua.
+The little owl was formally described in 1769 by the Italian naturalist Giovanni Antonio Scopoli under the binomial name Strix noctua.
 The little owl is now placed in the genus Athene that was introduced by the German zoologist Friedrich Boie in 1822.
 The owl was designated as the type species of the genus by George Robert Gray in 1841.
-The genus name, Athene, commemorates the goddess Athena, whose original role as a goddess of the night might explain the link to an owl.
+The genus name, Athene, commemorates the Greek goddess Athena (whose name is also at times spelled Athene), as the owl was a symbol of wisdom.
 The species name noctua has, in effect, the same meaning, being the Latin name of an owl sacred to Minerva, Athena's Roman counterpart.

 The little owl is probably most closely related to the spotted owlet (Athene brama).
-A number of variations occur over the bird's wide range and there is some dispute over their taxonomy.
-The most distinct is the pale grey-brown Middle Eastern type known as the Syrian little owl (A. n. lilith).
+A number of variations occur over the bird's wide range, and there is some dispute over their taxonomy.
+The most distinct is the pale grey-brown Middle-Eastern type known as the Syrian little owl (A. n. lilith).
 A 2009 paper in the ornithological journal Dutch Birding (vol. 31: 35–37, 2009) has advocated splitting the southeastern races as a separate species, Lilith's owl (Athene glaux), with subspecies A. g. glaux, A. g. indigena, and A. g. lilith.
 DNA evidence and vocal patterns support this proposal.

 Other forms include another pale race, the north African A. n. desertae, and three intermediate subspecies, A. n. indigena of southeast Europe and Asia Minor, A. n. glaux in north Africa and southwest Asia, and A. n. bactriana of central Asia.
 Differences in size of bird and length of toes, reasons put forward for splitting off A. n. spilogastra, seem inconclusive; A. n. plumipes has been claimed to differ genetically from other members of the species and further investigation is required.
 In general, the different varieties both overlap with the ranges of neighbouring groups and intergrade (hybridise) with them across their boundaries.